Coffee And Depression: Coffee Consumption And Mental Health

 We are all different, and though there are broad recommendations for caffeine intake, these may not work for everyone.
 They also can vary based on personal health and lifestyle.
 Talk with your doctor about caffeine consumption for personalized recommendations and guidance.

 What if you gravitate toward tea over coffee?
 While both tea and coffee often have similar ingredients, including caffeine and tannic acid, coffee appears to be better than tea at combating depression.
 This is because coffee has certain properties, such as ferulic acid and caffeic acid, that make coffee an anti-inflammatory, and, as such, can reduce the inflammation of brain cells, which some studies on depression note the presence of.
+While both contain caffeine, coffee's anti-inflammatory properties and green tea's antioxidants may impact depression differently

 While coffee may be more effective at preventing or lessening depression than many teas, green tea, in particular, can be just as effective as coffee in this regard.
 This is because green tea is high in antioxidants and other chemicals that may combat depression.
 Folate, for example, is believed to be effective at boosting one’s mood, and theanine has been shown to increase the levels of both dopamine and serotonin in the brain.

 A study conducted in Japan deduced that a diet rich in the consumption of green tea, coffee, and caffeine, in general, could help against depression.
 Some research even notes that the ingestion of dark chocolate, which contains caffeine, can correlate with lower depression symptoms.
+Both coffee and green tea may help with depression, but their effects vary due to their unique compounds.

-Can caffeine resolve my depression?
+Can coffee consumption resolve my depression?

-With all of the positive research in mind, caffeine, whether you get it through coffee, tea, or another source, is not a depression treatment.
 If you’ve been experiencing symptoms of depression (such as not being able to get out of bed, ongoing low mood, social withdrawal or isolation, irritability, feeling hopeless, guilty, or worthless, and/or no longer enjoying activities that you previously loved), it’s important to seek help.
+Some people find that caffeine temporarily boosts their mood or energy, but excessive consumption may contribute to anxiety or disrupt sleep, which can worsen depressive symptoms.

 Both research and personal stories show how therapy can be a powerful tool in reducing depression symptoms, and online therapy is just as effective as in-person therapy.

 Depressive disorders often require professional treatment.
 Mental health therapy for depressive disorders like major depressive disorder (MDD) may be conducted face-to-face or through remote means like video chat.
 If you are interested in mental health therapy for depression symptoms or another concern, BetterHelp is here for you.
-Online therapy is a convenient and affordable way to get the support that you need.
-All you need is a few minutes and an internet connection to sign up.

 BetterHelp offers plans that vary in cost and allow you to talk with your independent, licensed therapist through phone, video, or text.
 When compared to face-to-face options, online therapy has been backed by research as an equally effective form of treatment for several different mental health concerns, including depression, anxiety, and more.